Caja de Muertos Nature Reserve: Ecology

 The critically endangered higo chumbo (Harrisia portoricensis) was introduced in Caja de Muertos by the DRNA.

 The ecological diversity of the Caja de Muertos Nature Reserve includes mangrove forests, sandy shores important for sea turtle nesting, rocky coasts and cliffs which are important bird areas, caves and xerophytic (dry and thorny) forests.
 Due to the close proximity of Caja de Muertos and Berbería to land, most of the local species originate in the main island of Puerto Rico.

 Fauna

 This nature reserve serves as a shelter, nesting and feeding place for a number of species of birds and marine animals, in addition to many migratory and introduced species.
 Some notable bird species of the reserve includes brown pelicans, brown boobies, ospreys, roseate terns, least terns, and the endangered black-capped petrel.
 The only fully terrestrial species found in the islands are the common Puerto Rican ameiva (Pholidoscelis exsul), the threatened Puerto Rican blue-tailed ameiva (Ameiva wetmorei), and the Puerto Rican racer snake (Borikenophis portoricensis).
 At least two species of sea turtle nest in Caja de Muertos and Morrillito islands: green sea turtles (Chelonia mydas) and hawksbill sea turtles (Eretmochelys imbricata), which are endangered and critically endangered, respectively.
+Its coastal waters are further designated a critical habitat for the West Indian manatee (Trichechus manatus).